AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 ## Status Quo:
 At this point you should have an empty project in your prefered programming language.
 There is a separate repository for the project and every group member should have access to it.
 If this is not the case, go back to the [preparation steps](./preparation.md).

+You should also have a basic unterstanding of the requirements and your quality attributes your system has to fulfill.

-## Receiving json files over network connection
+# Receiving json files over network connection
 The RCP needs to process `json` files over network.
 For that you need the following:

 - Start your implementation by using a TCP socket to receive data over network